-The exams in our coding courses have traditionally been administered on paper.
-We have found this to be the best format to assess your ability to think logically and use appropriate problem-solving techniques.
+The purpose of the diagnostic is to assess your ability to think logically and use appropriate problem-solving techniques.
 Regular assignments test your testing and debugging thoroughness, but on this assessment, we do not want you to worry about small syntax errors, typos, or compiler issues.
 In addition, unlike a compiler, our grading process can look beyond nit-picky details and evaluate the correctness of your problem-solving approach.
-For this reason, we strongly suggest against compiling or testing your code to avoid these issues becoming a distraction.
+For this reason, we strongly recommend not compiling or testing your code to avoid these issues becoming a distraction.

 Although you'll be able to set up a Qt project to compile and run your code, we generally do not suggest it, and the files we give you will not be easily runnable (and in some cases, they'll be impossible to test and run).
-It is easy to lose time fussing with details of syntax or rathole into an exploration to fix an edge case that was totally minor in the bigger picture.
-We think you are best served by writing a solid answer on paper and moving on.
+It is easy to lose time fussing with the details of syntax or to fall into a rathole trying to fix an edge case that was minor in the bigger picture, losing time to work on other problems.
 If you have leftover time at the end to double-check your work, you can consider using the compiler then, but we want to emphasize that running and testing your code is not necessary to be successful on the diagnostic.

 Before the diagnostic

 "Open resources" doesn't mean "Don't prep."
 The diagnostic is open-resource, and you can refer to lecture slides, the textbook, section problems, your assignment code, and so on.
 We don’t expect you to memorize minute details, and grading will not focus on them.
 However, this doesn’t mean you shouldn’t prepare.
 There won't be time during the diagnostic to learn material that you haven't already.
 To do well, you must be experienced at working through problems without needing to repeatedly refer to your resources.